lauren/simple-select/README.md

 SimpleSelect: a lightweight DOM element selector
 =============

-SimpleSelect is a lightweight (2.6KB minified) library for selecting DOM elements by node, class, or ID that works in most major browsers, including IE6+.
-It's useful when you want to select elements easily but can't afford to add the download time of a full framework.
+SimpleSelect is a lightweight library for selecting DOM elements by node, class, or ID that works in most major browsers, including IE6+.
+At only 2.6KB minified, it's useful for selecting elements easily when you can't afford to add the download time of a full framework.

 ## Tested Browsers